hashicorp/terraform/website/source/docs/enterprise/vcs/git.html.md

 ```
 #!/bin/bash
 #
-# An example hook script to push Terraform configuration to Atlas.
+# An example hook script to push Terraform configuration to Terraform Enterprise.
 #
 # Set the following variables for your project:
 # - ENV_NAME - your Atlas environment name (e.g. org/env)